Zg3la/RMA/README.md

 MotoGP Fantasy is a native Android app for creating a fantasy MotoGP team, following the race calendar, and comparing scores in leagues.
 The app was built with Kotlin and Jetpack Compose, while Firebase is used for authentication and storing app data.

-The main idea is simple: a user signs in with Google, selects riders and a constructor within a budget, joins or creates leagues, and follows race results through the season.
+The main idea is simple: a user signs in with Google, selects riders and a constructor within a budget, joins or creates leagues, and follows race results throughout the season.

 ## Features